 The rooms are large and stylish, there are two very good restaurants, a lovely bar, The Bassoon Bar, where the bar stretches out from a piano, and possibly the best spa in London.

-The ESPA, cascading three floors beneath the hotel, is as luxurious as you could imagine – it is encased in black Italian marble and offers an equally impressive range of treatments.
-The Corinthia is our pick for one of the best luxury hotels in London.
+The ESPA, cascading three floors beneath the hotel, is as luxurious as you could imagine – it is encased in black Italian marble and offers an equally impressive range of treatments and one of the best spas in London.

 The Rosewood London, Holborn

 The Rosewood London is the latest luxury hotel to open in London (October 2013) at the former site of the Chancery Court Hotel in Holborn.
 The hotel is truly stunning – stylish, elegant and spacious rooms, gorgeous public areas and a warm, welcoming and chic cocktail bar.

 The Rosewood London’s restaurant, the Mirror Room, is overseen by Michelin starred chef Bjorn van der Horst, and a second restaurant, The Holborn Dining Room, will open in early 2014.